-The Company has entered into separate purchase and sale agreements to acquire two properties leased to the United States of America and occupied by United States Immigration and Customs Enforcement and United States Department of Agriculture, respectively.
-The contract purchase prices are \$8,225,000 and \$11,000,000, respectively, and are expected to close in November 2017 and February 2018, respectively.
-Each acquisition is intended to be financed by senior debt financing and equity from the proceeds of this offering.
+The Company has entered into a separate purchase and sale agreement to acquire a property leased to the United States of America and occupied by United States Department of Agriculture.
+The contract purchase price is \$11,000,000 and is expected to close in February 2018.
+The acquisition is intended to be financed by senior debt financing and equity from the proceeds of this offering.